jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * How long is the term of the US President?
 * Tell me about patent law.
 * What's the emoluments clause?
-* What are checks and balances?
+* What are checks and balances and how do they work?
 * What can Donald Trump teach us about the Constitution?

 ### Interfaith Discussion